An Alternative Explanation of the Subud Exercise in Psychological Terms

 psychological phenomena that are culturally disposed to be interpreted as

-mystical, spiritual or religious, while all the time coping with degrees of
+mystical, spiritual or religious, at the same time having to cope with degrees

-I don’t insist there’s any particular problem in
+of subtle psychological dysfunctionality.
+I don’t insist there’s any particular

-having supernatural and/or religious beliefs, but it’s conceivable that our
+problem in having supernatural and/or religious beliefs, but it’s conceivable

 verbal-cultural reality maps entertaining a certain range of ‘exotic’